fpsvogel/fpsvogel.com/src/_posts/2025-09-11-goodreads-to-plain-text-csv-reading-log.md

 4|🔊The Jedi Doth Return -- William Shakespeare's Star Wars, #6|2020/2/1|2020/2/10
 ```

-Or, viewed with the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) extension for VS Code:
+I could edit it on my phone (synced to Dropbox) but it looked best in VS Code with the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) extension:

 ![a simple reading log viewed with the Rainbow CSV extension for VS Code](/images/reading-log-simple.png)